Breaking On-Chip Communication Anonymity using Flow Correlation Attacks

 \subsection{Related Work}

-Anonymity is critical for secure on-chip communication; however, the solutions in the traditional networks are too expensive for resource-constrained NoCs. ~\citeauthor{sarihi2021securing}~\cite{sarihi2021securing} presented an anonymous routing that needs NoC packets to be identified as secure and non-secure packets.
-This approach stochastically selects a routing scenario for each packet out of three scenarios available and confuses adversaries.~\citeauthor{charles2020lightweight}~\cite{charles2020lightweight} presented an anonymous routing solution (ARNoC) for NoC based on onion routing~\cite{dingledine2004tor} to ensure the anonymity of a communication session.
+The security of on-chip communication has been extensively studied, encompassing a wide range of attacks and countermeasures, including eavesdropping attacks~\cite{ancajas2014fort, raparti2019lightweight, weerasena2021lightweight, sepulveda2017towards, charles2020securing}, spoofing attacks~\cite{ancajas2014fort, weerasena2024lightweight,lebiednik2018spoofing}, denial of service (DoS) attacks~\cite{boraten2016packet, sinha2021sniffer, sudusinghe2021denial, manju2020sectar,js2015runtime}, side-channel attacks~\cite{dai2022don,boraten2018securing,weerasena2023revealing, reinbrecht2016gossip}, and packet tampering attacks~\cite{charles2020lightweight, sepulveda2017towards, wang2020tsa}.
+Anonymity is crucial for secure on-chip communication, but solutions in the traditional networks are too expensive for resource-constrained NoCs.
+An anonymous routing protocol (SAR) that needs NoC packets to be identified as secure and non-secure packets is presented in~\cite{patooghy2023securing,sarihi2021securing}.
+This approach stochastically selects a routing scenario for each packet out of three scenarios available to confuse adversaries. ~\citeauthor{charles2020lightweight}~\cite{charles2020lightweight} presented an anonymous routing solution (ARNoC) for NoC based on onion routing~\cite{dingledine2004tor} to ensure the anonymity of a communication session.
 ARNoC creates an on-demand anonymous tunnel from the source to the destination where intermediate nodes know only about the preceding and succeeding nodes.
-Our proposed ML-based attack can break the anonymity of both ARNoC and reference~\cite{sarihi2021securing}.
+Our proposed ML-based attack can break the anonymity of both ARNoC and SAR.